-- of Gazprom being a reliable partner of Europe and re-examine multiple incidents covered in the brochure.
-In particular, in January-March 2015, Vladimir Putin ordered Gazprom to reduce Nord Stream flow by 50%.
+- of the EU.
+If some politicians do not want to know the details of the so-called Capacity Optimization Plan of Gazprom, 57 German gas customers still deserve to know, and the media should tell the public about it. - German society forgot the experience of the winter 2014-2015, when Vladimir Putin ordered Gazprom to reduce Nord Stream flow by 50%.
 This was Putin's reaction to the announced reverse sale of gas from the European Union to Ukraine.
-As reported by Russia's state news agency Interfax,46 the failed attempt to stop the reverse gas flow to Ukraine resulted in a loss of \$5.5 billion of Gazprom's revenue and fines of \$400 million.
-Apparently, Putin considered the "punishment" to be more important than \$6 billion and the reputation of Nord Stream.
-This should be a warning for the current deliberations around Nord Stream 2 and future transit agreements between Russia and Ukraine. - Western media has barely addressed the commercial value of Nord Stream 2 from the standpoint of the shareholders of Gazprom, including Western shareholders.
+One of the "bad" companies was German RWE.
+As reported by Russia's state news agency Interfax, the failed attempt to stop the reverse gas flow to Ukraine resulted in a loss of \$5.5 billion of Gazprom's revenue and fines of \$400 million.
+Apparently, Putin considered the "punishment" by tap (not through an arbitration) to be more important than nearly \$6 billion and the reputation of Nord Stream 1.
+The media may remind that this alleged "risk-free" pipeline without transit countries does not guarantee stability and security of supplies; Playing by the Kremlin's rules is a way more important. - We encourage the media to investigate the commercial value of Nord Stream 2 from the standpoint of the shareholders of Gazprom.
 The shareholders had to invest some €40 billion to divert the earlier contracted volumes of gas from Ukraine and Slovakia to Germany.
-There are no additional volumes and no additional profits.
-The planned physical liquidation of pipelines at the Russian-Ukrainian border indicates that this is a purely political project aimed at punishing Ukraine by reducing the country's transit revenue.
+On top of that, they need to pay for the decommissioning58 of 4300 km of pipelines and over 3 GW of installed compressor capacity.
+There are no additional volumes to be exported and no additional profits.
+The planned physical dismantling of pipelines at the Russian-Ukrainian border indicates that this is a purely political project aimed at punishing Ukraine by reducing the country's transit revenue.